BAI: Beck Anxiety Inventory

 Factor Structure

-• Hierarchical model: General anxiety factor with specific symptom clusters (Osman et al., 1997)
+• Hierarchical model: a general anxiety factor with specific symptom clusters (Osman et al., 1997)

-• Clinical utility: Total score remains most reliable despite varying factor structures across studies
+• Clinical utility: the total score remains the standard, most reliable metric despite varying factor structures across studies

 Treatment Sensitivity

-• Treatment monitoring: Effectively tracks symptom reduction across various anxiety treatments
+• Treatment monitoring: tracks symptom reduction across various anxiety treatments

 Cross-Cultural Validation

-• German adaptation: Equivalent reliability and validity (Margraf & Ehlers, 2007)
+• German adaptation: available with manual-reported psychometrics (Margraf & Ehlers, 2007)

 Demographic Effects